Trump is more obsessed than ever with 2020 election and is brushing off allies who are telling him to move on - KION546

 But instead of focusing on helping his party make gains in 2022, Trump has taken to recounting his grievances and debunked claims about 2020.
 In his televised interviews with right-wing media outlets, Trump has continued to tease a potential White House bid in 2024 but also play into false beliefs from some of his supporters that he’ll be reinstated as president.

-The false narratives about the 2020 election stoked Trump supporters to storm the US Capitol on January 6 and is now creating concern on Capitol Hill that it could incite further violence.
+The false narratives about the 2020 election stoked Trump supporters to storm the US Capitol on January 6 and are now creating concern on Capitol Hill that they could incite further violence.

-At an event in Dallas on Sunday, Michael Flynn, Trump’s former national security adviser, appeared to support a Myanmar-style coup, but later claimed he hadn’t endorsed any such action.
+At an event in Dallas last Sunday, Michael Flynn, Trump’s former national security adviser, appeared to support a Myanmar-style coup but later claimed he hadn’t endorsed any such action.

 Flynn’s lawyer Sidney Powell, who repeatedly pushed baseless theories about the 2020 election, also appeared at the event and said Trump should be “simply reinstated” and that a “new inauguration day is set.”